 The test didn’t lead to what, and where, she expected.
 Instead, it took her on a long journey through US archival history and then to Nova Scotia.

 Marie Rundquist lives in Maryland and was born there.
 She decided to do a DNA test to learn more about herself, and the results surprised her.
 Some genetic markers didn’t add up with what she’d been told.
 So she started looking for the pieces missing in the family stories but present in her genes.
-Her tale is fascinating.
+She found Anne Marie, wife of Rene Rimbault, in 17th century Port Royal.
+The tale is fascinating.
 I read part of it on the Cape Breton University website.

 I am bemused by the popularity of DNA testing.
 It’s interesting, sure.
 Useful for medical information, of course.
 But its value for identity, for who you are?
 As the memes say, if you need a test to tell you that you are X or Y, you’re not.

 So I surprised myself when I became engrossed in Ms. Rundquist’s story.
 Even the scientific bits.
 She explains DNA testing so that even I can understand it.